imim/Get_clean_data_project/README.md

   * Assigning features as "column names" in the input datasets

-* In order to accomplish "  Extracts only the measurements on the mean and standard deviation for each measurement", subset, only those columns.
+* In order to accomplish "  Extracts only the measurements on the mean and standard deviation for each measurement", subset, only those columns

 * In order to accomplish "  Uses descriptive activity names to name the activities in the data set:
   * Substituing numbers by descriptions in "activity" labels